TotalEnergies tells rights group it backs sanctions on payments to Myanmar junta - NewsBreak

 TotalEnergies did not immediately respond to an emailed request for comment, while a MOGE official declined to comment and a junta spokesman could not be reached for comment.

-Last year, TotalEnergies and U.S. energy company Chevron suspended some payments from their gas joint venture that would have reached Myanmar’s junta.
+Last year, TotalEnergies and U.S. energy company Chevron (CVX.N) suspended some payments from their gas joint venture that would have reached Myanmar's junta. read more

 The French company is the biggest shareholder in the joint venture with 31.24%, while Chevron holds 28.26%.
 Thailand's PTTEP and MOGE hold the remainder.